spookylukey/signupto/README.rst

 This is alpha software.
 It works, and covers the complete sign-up.to HTTP API, but the API is not yet finalized, especially in the area of error handling.

+If you use this library, let me know (at L.Plant.98@cantab.net), and I can consult you about improvements.
+Otherwise I may change things without notice.

 There is very little code, as this is essentially a thin wrapper around `drest
 <https://github.com/derks/drest>`_, with some custom code for sign-up.to
 authentication methods.